-- 28. Article 3(2) clarifies that agreements between ISPs and end-users on commercial and technical conditions and the characteristics of IAS such as price, data volumes or speed, and any commercial practices conducted by ISPs are allowed, but shall not limit the exercise of the rights of end-users laid down in Article 3(1). - 29.
+- 30. Article 3(2) clarifies that agreements between ISPs and end-users on commercial and technical conditions and the characteristics of IAS such as price, data volumes or speed, and any commercial practices conducted by ISPs are allowed, but shall not limit the exercise of the rights of end-users laid down in Article 3(1). - 31.
 To BEREC's understanding, Article 3(2) contains two relevant aspects: - the freedom to conclude agreements between ISPs and end-users relating to commercial and technical conditions as well as characteristics of IAS; - the provision that such agreements and commercial practices shall not limit the exercise of the end-users' rights laid down in Article 3(1).

-Agreements on commercial and technical conditions and the characteristics of internet access services conditions (such as data volumes and speed) and any characteristics of the IAS.
+Agreements on commercial and technical conditions and the characteristics of internet access services

+32. Agreements refer to contractual relationships between ISPs and end-users that may include, as stated in the Regulation, commercial conditions (such as pricing), technical conditions (such as data volumes and speed) and any characteristics of the IAS.
 It should be noted that it will often be the case that commercial and technical conditions can be intertwined.